Value That Goes Beyond Just Cutting Costs

 Third-party logistics providers (3PLs) can add value to customers that goes far beyond cutting costs.
-Andy Moses, senior vice president of global products at Penske Logistics, shared his insight into five ways 3PLs can give shippers an advantage.
+Andy Moses, senior vice president of sales and solutions at Penske Logistics, shared his insight into five ways 3PLs can give shippers an advantage.

 A responsive supply chain gives shippers a competitive advantage, and 3PLs can help shippers speed their products to market and flex up or down based on demand.
 "The responsiveness of your supply chain is going to directly impact how competitive you might be in terms of growing your business," Moses said.